An amateur comedienne, Liz loves humor and practical jokes, including funny songs. All hail April 1st & Oct. 31st! ;-)

 Next, while the actors are learning their lines, and going over them with the director or assistant director, the scenery crew needs to get going.
-Each theater structures itself with its own variations, but in general, the master carpenter is in charge of the set construction, along with any number of assistants, who may or may not be skilled in carpentry.
+Each theater has its own variations, but in general, the master carpenter is in charge of the set construction, along with any number of assistants who may or may not be skilled in carpentry.

 Once the play is over, the flats can be stored for re-use in another production.
 Usually, they will get repainted; it is rare for the same design to be re-used.

 That fountain, seen below, may or may not be a real one, loaned by a garden statuary outlet or rented from a prop house.

 It could just as well be a simple wooden framework with a thin skin of luan or other thin wood bent around and faux-painted to resemble stone.